All Episodes

 steve bannon

-But I tell people this is the hardest one I've ever seen because of what's happened.
+But I tell people, this is the hardest one I've ever seen because of what's happened.

-Any thoughts of Joe Allen?
+Any thoughts, Joe Allen?

 joe allen

-We would show videos and try to explain to the audience, and they by and large didn't really grasp the reality of it because it wasn't as much of a reality four and a half years ago.
+We would show videos and try to explain to the audience, and they, by and large, didn't really grasp the reality of it because it wasn't as much of a reality four and a half years ago.

-In just that short amount of time, we've seen the creation of systems that can competent competently produce computer code.
+In just that short amount of time, we've seen the creation of systems that can competently produce computer code.

 So some of them have just come out and said, you know, I had a choice between being a bystander and being a participant, and I preferred being a participant.

-Like the people who started these companies back in 2015 are the sort of people who are able to convince themselves it would be okay to gamble with the whole civilization like this.
+That is in some sense enough to explain why these people are barreling ahead, although I think in real life, there's a bunch of other explanations too, like the people who started these companies back in 2015 are the sort of people who are able to convince themselves it would be okay to gamble with the whole civilization like this.

-Um, or I think he maybe even said artificial general intelligence will probably kill us all, but there will be great companies made along the way.
+Or I think he maybe even said artificial general intelligence will probably kill us all, but there will be great companies made along the way.

-But that that mentality, there's it's not someone taking seriously what they're doing.
+I don't know the exact quote, but that mentality, it's not someone taking seriously what they're doing.

 It's not someone treating with gravity what they're doing.

-But in this world where we're just growing intelligences, where people who don't know what they're doing and are the most optimistic people that were foolish enough to start the companies can just grow these AIs to be smarter and smarter.
+But in this world where we're just growing intelligences, where people who don't know what they're doing and are the most optimistic people that were foolish enough to start the companies can just grow these AIs to be smarter and smarter, that doesn't lead anywhere good.

 eliezer yudkowsky

-We can like put them in everyone's house.
+We can put them in everyone's house.

 We can give everyone their own copy.